ttran210/GradeCalculatorGUI/README.md

 # GradeCalculatorGUI
-Java code for final grade calculator GUI
+Javafx code that builds a GUI to calculate what a student needs on their final exam